How To Choose A Pet Parrot? Here It Is!

 The cages are the next biggest investment that you will have to make that can directly affect the well-being of your bird.
 The general rule is the bigger the cage the better.
 Birds need some space inside their cages to stretch out their wings and glide around a little.
 Bigger cages are more expensive but they will certainly create a healthier atmosphere for your pet.

 Also, think about matching the bar spacing of your cage.
 Smaller birds require more closely spaced bars that prevent them from poking their head out and getting stuck or escaping.
-The cage should also be placed safely to prevent toppling over and other damages.
+The cage should also be placed safely to prevent toppling over and other damage.

 - Toys are musts